LukeMathWalker/pavex/CONTRIBUTING.md

 cargo nextest run
 ```

-We primarily rely on end-to-end testing to check that `pavex`'s behaviour meets our expectations.
+We primarily rely on end-to-end testing to check that Pavex's behaviour meets our expectations.
 All tests are located in `libs/pavex_cli/tests` and are launched using a custom test runner that you can find in `libs/pavex_test_runner`.

 In a nutshell: